Mesothelioma Treatment in North Carolina

 - Do they make you feel respected and comfortable?

-Your mesothelioma journey will be long and difficult.
-Throughout treatment and in remission, you and your doctor must build a good working relationship founded on respect and trust.
+You and your doctor should build a good working relationship founded on respect and trust throughout treatment.
 Personality can be as important as medical knowledge and clinical skill.
-You and your doctor need to work together as a team throughout your care; find a teammate that is a good fit for you for the long journey ahead.
+You and your doctor need to work together as a team throughout your care; find a teammate who is a good fit for you for the long journey ahead.

 Clinical Trials and Cancer Research in North Carolina